scottyboy805/LumaSharp/LumaSharp Specification/Runtime/Instructions.md

 `Cmp_Ge`: [code, 1 byte] Compare the 2 values on top of the stack using a greater than equal check and push the result.
 Primitive type code is stored with instruction
 `Cmp_Eq`: [code, 1 byte] Compare the 2 values on top of the stack using an equal check and push the result.
 Primitive type code is stored with instruction
 `Cmp_NEq`: [code, 1 byte] Compare the 2 values on top of the stack using a not equal check and push the result.
 Primitive type code is stored with instruction

+### Convert
+`Cast_I1`: [code, 1 byte] Convert the 8-bit value on top of the stack to the provided primitivetype token
+`Cast_I2`: [code, 1 byte] Convert the 16-bit value on top of the stack to the provided primitive type token
+`Cast_I4`: [code, 1 byte] Convert the 32-bit value on top of the stack to the provided primitive type token
+`Cast_I8`: [code, 1 byte] Convert the 64-bit value on top of the stack to the provided primitive type token
+`Cast_F4`: [code, 1 byte] Convert the 32-bit floating point value on top of the stack to the provided primitive type token
+`Cast_F8`: [code, 1 byte] Convert the 64-bit floating point value on top of the stack to the provided primitive type token
+`Cast_Any`: [code, 4 bytes] Convert the reference value on top of the stack to the provided type token

+### Jump
+`Jmp_Eq`: [code, 1 byte, 4 bytes] Jump to the target offset if the 2 values on top of the stack are equal.
+Primitive type code and instruction offset are stored with instruction
+`Jmp_NEq`: [code, 1 byte, 4 bytes] Jump to the target offset if the 2 values on top of the stack are not equal.
+Primitive type code and instruction offset are stored with instruction
+`Jmp_1`: [code, 4 bytes] Jump to the target offset if the 32-bit value on top of the stack is equal to `1`.
+Instruction offset is stored with instruction
+`Jmp_0`: [code, 4 bytes] Jump to the target offset if the 32-bit value on top of the stack is equal to `0`.
+Instruction offset is stored with instruction
+`Jmp_L`: [code, 1 byte, 4 bytes] Jump to the target offset if a less than check for the 2 values on top of the stack is true.
+Primitive type code and instruction offset are stored with instruction
+`Jmp_Le`: [code, 1 byte, 4 bytes] Jump to the target offset if a less than equal check for the 2 values on top of the stack is true.
+Primitive type code and instruction offset are stored with instruction
+`Jmp_G`: [code, 1 byte, 4 bytes] Jump to the target offset if a greater than check for the 2 values on top of the stack is true.
+Primitive type code and instruction offset are stored with instruction
+`Jmp_Ge`: [code, 1 byte, 4 bytes] Jump to the target offset if a greather than equal check for the 2 values on top of the stack is true.
+Primitive type code and instruction offset are stored with instruction
+`Jmp`: [code, 4 bytes] Jump unconditionally to the target offset

+### Object
+`New`: [code, 4 bytes] Allocate a new instance of the type provided by the type token.
+Constructor arguments must first be pushed to the stack
+`NewArray`: [code, 4 bytes] Allocate a new array instance of the type provided by the type token.
+Array size must first be pushed to the stack as a 64-bit value
+`Call`: [code, 4 bytes] Call the method indicated by the method token.
+Instance (If non-global method) and arguments must first be pushed to the stack
+`Call_Addr`: [code] Call the method at the provided address.
+Instance (If non-global method) and arguments must first be pushed
+`Is_Any`: [code, 4 bytes] Check if the reference value on top of the stack is the type provided by the type token and push the result
+`As_Any`: [code, 1 byte] Convert the value on top of the stack of the type provided by type token to `any` representation (Box primitive, allocate on heap and return reference).
+Primtive type code is provided with instruction
+`From_Any`: [code, 4 bytes] Convert the value on top of the stack from an `any` represenation to the type provided by the type token and push the value (Unbox primitive from reference)
+`Ld_Size`: [code, 4 bytes] Load the size of the type provided by the type token onto the stack as a 32-bit value
+`Ld_Type`: [code, 4 bytes] Load the type address of the type provided by the type token onto the stack
+`Ld_Func`: [code, 4 bytes] Load the address of the method provided by the method token onto the stack
+`Ret`: [code] Return from current call scope
+`Throw`: [code] Throw the exception object on top of the stack